rjayroach/prepd-gem/README.md

 and best practices with relatively less effort.
 Configurable and pluggable architecture is a secondary goal to getting something up and running.
 Therefore, choices are made:

-- Infrastructure is Vagrant on local machines and AWS in the cloud
+- Infrastructure is provisioned via:
+..* Vagrantfile on local machines for development and a local cluster ..* Terraform plans for clutser infrastructure exclusively on AWS
-- Ansible is the automation tool used to configure the infrastructure
+- Ansible is the automation tool used to configure the infrastructure for application deployment
-- Current product support: nginx, postgres, redis
-- Current project support: rails, emberjs
+- Docker conatainer deployment is currently the only method for deploying applications
+- The development environment currently supports:
+..* Postgres and Redis for data storage
+..* Rails and Ember for application development

 ## What is a Production Ready Environment?